curl/curl/docs/CHECKSRC.md

 - `FOPENMODE`: `fopen()` needs a macro for the mode string, use it

 - `INDENTATION`: detected a wrong start column for code.
-Note that this warning only checks some specific places and will certainly miss many bad indentations.
+Note that this warning only checks some specific places and can certainly miss many bad indentations.

 - `LONGLINE`: A line is longer than 79 columns.